 Diagnosis can be made by

 Treatment of lymphocytic choriomeningitis is supportive.
 Measures needed depend on the severity of the illness.
-If aseptic meningitis Overview of Meningitis Meningitis is inflammation of the meninges and subarachnoid space.
-It may result from infections, other disorders, or reactions to drugs.
-Severity and acuity vary.
-Findings typically include... read more , encephalitis Encephalitis Encephalitis is inflammation of the parenchyma of the brain, resulting from direct viral invasion.
-Acute disseminated encephalomyelitis is brain and spinal cord inflammation caused by a hypersensitivity... read more , or meningoencephalitis develops, patients should be hospitalized, and treatment with ribavirin can be considered.
+If aseptic meningitis Overview of Meningitis , encephalitis Encephalitis Encephalitis is inflammation of the parenchyma of the brain, resulting from direct viral invasion or occurring as a postinfectious immunologic complication caused by a hypersensitivity reaction... read more , or meningoencephalitis develops, patients should be hospitalized, and treatment with ribavirin can be considered.

-Anti-inflammatory drugs (eg, corticosteroids) may be considered in certain circumstances.
+Anti-inflammatory medications (eg, corticosteroids) may be considered in certain circumstances.

 In humans, lymphocytic choriomeningitis is usually acquired via exposure to dust or consumption of food contaminated by mouse or hamster excreta.

 Most patients have no or minimal symptoms, but some develop a flu-like illness, and a few develop aseptic meningitis.

 Infection during pregnancy may cause fetal abnormalities; if infection occurs during the 1st trimester, the fetus may die.

 |Copegus, Moderiba, Rebetol, RibaPak, Ribasphere, Ribasphere RibaPak, RibaTab, Virazole|